How is it used?

 The test for rheumatoid factor (RF) is used to help diagnose rheumatoid arthritis (RA).
 The test may also be used to help diagnose an arthritis-related condition called Sjögren’s syndrome.
 About 80 to 90 per cent of patients with this syndrome have high amounts of RF in their blood.

 The test for RF is ordered when you have of RA. may include stiffness in your joints for a long time in the morning, swelling, nodules under your skin, and evidence on X-rays of swollen capsules and loss of cartilage and bone if the disease has progressed.

 If you still have symptoms of RA but your first RF test is negative, the test may need to be repeated.
-The levels vary with the degree of symptoms and inflammation and may be negative in periods of remission or inactive disease.
+The levels may vary over time.

 The RF test also may be ordered to help diagnose Sjögren’s syndrome.
 Symptoms include extremely dry mouth and eyes, dry skin, and joint and muscle pain.
 Many connective tissue disorders are autoimmune diseases, and RA and other diseases, such as Raynaud’s syndrome, scleroderma, autoimmune thyroid disorders and systemic lupus erythematosis are common among people with Sjögren's syndrome.

 The presence of RF indicates that you may have rheumatoid arthritis.
 Positive RF test results are found in the majority of cases of rheumatoid arthritis.
 In addition, more than 50% of patients with high levels of RF in their blood have Sjögren’s syndrome.
 Some patients with RA also have Sjögren’s syndrome.
 (Women more often have both of these diseases.
 About two to three times as many women as men have RA, and women have 90 per cent of the cases of Sjögren’s syndrome.)